Qasim al-Araji

-Qasim Mohammad Jalal al-Araji al-Hussaini (born 3 March 1964 in Kut) is an Iraqi politician, former head of the Iraqi Interior Ministry, and a senior member of the Badr Organization.
-Since July 2020, al-Araji has been Iraq’s National Security Advisor.
+Qasim al-Araji (قاسم الأعرجي; born 3 March 1964 in Kut) is an Iraqi politician, former minister of interior, and national security advisor serving from July 2020 to June 2026.
+Araji is a senior member of the Badr Organization.

-History

-Education and Iran–Iraq War

-He was born around 1963 in Kut, southern Iraq.
-He studied accounting at the Ayatollah Motahhari University in Iran, and Islamic studies at the Imam Kadhim Institute.
+Early life

+He was born on 3 March 1964 in Kut, Wasit Governorate in eastern Iraq to a Shia Muslim Arab family.
+He completed his primary school education at the al-Gharbiyah elementary school and his secondary school education at al-Kut high school in 1982.

+Prisoner of war

-His official biography claims he moved to Iran shortly after the 1979 Iranian Revolution, but it is believed he was actually a soldier in the Iraqi army in 1984 and fought in the Iran–Iraq War.
-He was captured by Iran and pledged allegiance to the government, joining the pro-Iranian Badr Organisation.
-He received military training in camps of the Islamic Revolutionary Guard Corps.
-He fought against Iraq for the remainder of the war, later carrying out intelligence work against the government of Saddam Hussein.
+His official biography claims he moved to Iran shortly after the 1979 Iranian Revolution, but it is likely that he was in reality a soldier in the Iraqi army in 1984 and fought in the Iran–Iraq War.
+He was captured by Iranian forces and eventually joined the Badr Organisation, made up of Iraqi anti-Saddam dissidents who received training and support from the Iranian Revolutionary Guard Corps (IRGC).
+He was trained in camps of the IRGC and fought against Iraq for the remainder of the war, later carrying out intelligence work against the government of Saddam.

 Return to Iraq

-After years of exile in Iran, he returned to Iraq after the 2003 invasion of Iraq by the United States.
+He returned to Iraq after the 2003 invasion of Iraq by the United States.
 On April 19, 2003, he was arrested by the U.S. on suspicion of commanding militia forces.
 He was held for 85 days and then released on insufficient evidence.

 In 2007, he was again detained by U.S. forces and held in Camp Bucca for 23 months.
 A secret cable from the U.S. Embassy in Baghdad, dated January 19, 2007 and published by WikiLeaks, stated that U.S. forces "had good information based on multiple sources," that al-Araji was "involved in smuggling and distribution" of explosives that were being used to target U.S. forces and that he was "also suspected in involvement in an assassination cell."
 He was again released for lack of evidence.

+Political career

+Member of Parliament

 In the 2014 Iraqi parliamentary election, he was elected as a member of parliament for the Wasit Province.
 He was also appointed a member of the Security & Defense Commission and head of the Badr bloc in the parliament.

 Between 2014 and 2015, he repeatedly claimed the United States was supporting the Islamic State of Iraq and the Levant, saying, "The U.S. has supported ISIS in Syria and funded the group in Iraq," adding that, "The duality of America is very clear in terms of fighting ISIS, The U.S. government supports the Kurdistan region in battling ISIS, but refuses to stand with the Iraqi security forces or the tribesmen in battling the group."